 Planned expenses, as approved by the CBSC, and the form of payment as outlined in item 1.

 The air tickets have to be requested to the IHB at least two months before the event, in order to allow the IHB to get reasonable rates.
 The information listed in Part 2 (template 2) must be provided to the IHB.
-If the organizers decide to make the travel arrangements themselves and only afterwards seek for reimbursement from the IHB, it is necessary to book only economy class flights.
+If the organizers decide to make the travel arrangements themselves and only afterwards seek for reimbursement from the IHB, it is necessary to book only economy class flights, including long distance.

 Upon the completion of the event, the project leader will send a finance report to the IHB, no later than 30 days after its end.
 The report must be done according to Part 2 (Template 1) and have the following documents attached: